qwaneu/qwaneu.github.io/_drafts/tdd-wishful-thinking.md

 image: /attachments/blogposts/2021/tdd/wishful-2.png
 ---

-Write the test based on how you wish the object under test could be used.
+Write a test based on how you wish the object under test could be used.
 Then make it work.
 Don't let yourself be limited by constraints and implementation details... nothing is holding you back!
 Just write it as you'd wish it to be.